GSA-TTS/identity-handbook/_articles/platform-gitlab.md

 See [GitLab Licensing and Support](https://github.com/18F/identity-devops/wiki/GitLab-Ultimate-Licensing-and-Support)

+## Gitlab Staging Environment

+We have a staging environment which is used to test out deploys destined for production.
+It can be found at <https://gitlab.gitstaging.gitlab.login.gov/>.
+Right now, whenever the `stages/gitstaging` branch changes, the gitlab prod environment will deploy it to gitstaging and run tests against it.

+The root of the module that deploys it that has it's config parameters set is in <https://github.com/18F/identity-devops/tree/main/terraform/gitlab/gitstaging>.

+You can find it's deployment status in <https://gitlab.login.gov/lg/identity-devops/-/environments/4>.

 ## Authentication Setup

 GitLab leverages OmniAuth to allow users to sign in using a variety of sersvices, including Login.gov (via SAML).
 To configure this: